leocity207/OGeoflow/documentation/source/cplusplus/geojson/decoration.rst

 Bounding Boxes
 ---------------

-.. doxygenstruct:: GeoJSON::Bbox
+.. doxygenstruct:: O::GeoJSON::Bbox
-   :project: geojson
    :members:
    :protected-members:
    :undoc-members:
-   :brief:

-A :cpp:struct:`GeoJSON::Bbox` represents the spatial extent of an object.
+A :cpp:struct:`O::GeoJSON::Bbox` represents the spatial extent of an object.
 It can contain either 2D (`minX, minY, maxX, maxY`) or 3D (`minX, minY, minZ, maxX, maxY, maxZ`) values depending on the geometry.

 Bounding boxes are optional and used primarily for quick spatial filtering, rendering optimizations, or summaries of feature collections.